shaziamuckram/git-homework/CONTRIBUTING.md

 # Writing Code Guidelines
  1. Make sure to follow Python style guide and pytest for testing purposes
  2. Code style should meet the static analysis tool expectations
+ 3. Be descriptive in your commits and pull request descriptions.

 # Code of Conduct
  1. Make sure to use proper language in commit messages and code comments